sakinish/oracle-nosql-rust-sdk/README.md

 ### Installation
-The Rust SDK for Oracle NoSQL Database is published as a Rust crate.
-It is recommended to use the crates.io standard Rust mechanism for usage of this crate.
+The Rust SDK for Oracle NoSQL Database is published as a [Rust crate](https://crates.io/crates/oracle-nosql-rust-sdk).
+It is recommended to use the Rust standard [cargo](https://doc.rust-lang.org/cargo/) package manager for usage of this crate.

 To do so, add the following dependency to your `Cargo.toml` file:
 ```